blytkerchan/blytkerchan.github.io/_posts/2012-12-05-how-to-design-a-struct-for-storage-or-networking.markdown

 Hint: it's not the Hungarian notation!

-There's an invisible hole in this structure ((At least, there is on the vast majority of platforms)).
+There's an invisible hole in this structure[^3].
 Between `ucThingy` and `usThingy` there is a one-byte hole due to the structure's members' alignment.

+[^3]: At least, there is on the vast majority of platforms.

 The vast majority of compilers will insert a hole into the structure to make sure the `usThingy` member is aligned on a "natural" two-byte boundary. _That is the right thing to do_, because many hardware platforms will be _very_ picky on mis-aligned data.
 ARM, for example, will throw a 'data abort' at you whereas x86 will simply slow down to a crawl.

-**Please don't make the mistake of using `#pragma pack` for this**: use `#pragma pack` only if you _know_ it has no effect, and then only if you have a whole bunch of `assert`ions in your unit tests, which are run every night, checking that the `#pragma pack` has no effect on any of the platforms you target ((In other words: just don't use it -- it's useless.)).
+**Please don't make the mistake of using `#pragma pack` for this**: use `#pragma pack` only if you _know_ it has no effect, and then only if you have a whole bunch of `assert`ions in your unit tests, which are run every night, checking that the `#pragma pack` has no effect on any of the platforms you target[^4].
 Using `#pragma pack` otherwise can cause mis-alignment of the contents of the structure which on some platforms (like ARM) can cause crashes.

+[^4]: In other words: just don't use it -- it's useless.

 _Do_ use filler variables to fill the holes, like this: